 Prior to the 1990’s, keys to species of thrips were developed for use by taxonomic specialists who placed thrips for identification onto microscope slides using one of several mounting media.
 Researchers studying thrips biology and management were not taxonomic specialists, and there was no involvement by taxonomic specialists in the studies.
 Typically, the thrips in samples from their studies were lumped into the genus, family, suborder, or even order levels of classification.
 After the spread of the western flower thrips, there was a rapid proliferation of research concerning thrips biology and management, and there was a recognition by researchers of the need for the identification of thrips to species and for the development of an efficient system for the processing of samples.
-In our early studies in the mid-1990’s involving thrips population biology, the adult thrips from the samples were placed onto microscope slides, and they were identified to species by taxonomic specialist R. J. Beshear (e. g., Salguero Navas et al.6).
+In our early studies in the mid-1990’s involving thrips population biology, the adult thrips from the samples were placed onto microscope slides, and they were identified to species by taxonomic specialist R. J. Beshear (e. g., Salguero Navas et al.7).
 The larvae were only identified to genus due to a lack of larval identification keys available at that time.
-The slide mounting was costly and laborious, and a more efficient system was developed3.
+The slide mounting was costly and laborious, and a more efficient system was developed2.
 In subsequent studies, the thrips in the samples were extracted from the flowers in a Petri dish containing 70% alcohol, and the males and females in the Petri dish were identified to species under stereoscopy.
 Most of our research involved species of Frankliniella.
-The adults of these species were separated to species under the stereoscope using differences in their chaetotaxy on the dorsal surface of the pronotum, head, and antennae.
+The adults of these species were separated to species under the stereoscope using differences in their chaetotaxy on the dorsal surface of the pronotum, head, and antennae10-12.
 Additional expertise in thrips taxonomy was acquired to recognize and identify other thrips genera and species in the samples.
 There are numerous Orius species worldwide that are important predators of thrips.
-Two species, O. insidiosus and O. pumilio (Champion), are sympatric throughout much of Florida.
+Two species, O. insidiosus and O. pumilio (Champion), are sympatric throughout much of Florida13.
 The adults of these species are separated by the color characteristics of the basal antennal segment, the femora of the hind leg, and the cuneus on the wing.
 Thrips species and genders differ in their biology and behavior; therefore, we typically analyze the data for each separately.
 Because the thrips populations in flowers have an aggregated pattern of distribution, the data needs transformation to stabilize variances between treatments.
-Treatment means are compared using analysis of variance as appropriate for the experimental design, and the data is analyzed for each individual date or for data pooled over date3,8.
+Treatment means are compared using analysis of variance as appropriate for the experimental design, and the data is analyzed for each individual date and/or for data pooled over date2,9.
 The analysis of effects on individual dates is important when treatment differences vary over date.
-The ratio of the total thrips (adults and larvae) per minute pirate bug (adults and nymphs) is used to evaluate the effectiveness of biological control with minute pirate bugs in Florida field studies suppressing thrips populations at a ratio of about one predator for every 180 thrips3,8.
+The ratio of the total thrips (adults and larvae) per minute pirate bug (adults and nymphs) is used to evaluate the effectiveness of biological control with minute pirate bugs in Florida field studies suppressing thrips populations at a ratio of about one predator for every 180 thrips2,9.

 PROTOCOL: